-We have examined a record of proceedings relating to the delivery of \$ . . .
-Commonwealth Mortgage Bonds, 2012 Series A-Non-AMT, 2012 Series B-AMT and 2012 Series C-Non-AMT (with all three series of Bonds referred to herein as the "Bonds") by the Virginia Housing Development Authority (the "Authority"), a political subdivision of the Commonwealth of Virginia (the "Commonwealth") created by the Virginia Housing Development Authority Act, being Chapter 1.2 of Title 36 of the Code of Virginia, 1950, as amended (the "Act"), and organized and existing under the Act and other laws of the Commonwealth.
+We have examined a record of proceedings relating to the issuance of (a) \$10,105,000 Rental Housing Bonds, 2013 Series A-Non-AMT, and (b) \$25,000,000 Rental Housing Bonds 2013 Series B-Taxable (the "Bonds"), by the Virginia Housing Development Authority (the "Authority"), a political subdivision of the Commonwealth of Virginia (the "Commonwealth"), created by the Virginia Housing Development Authority Act, being Chapter 1.2 of Title 36 of the Code of Virginia, 1950, as amended (the "Act"), and organized and existing under the Act and other laws of the Commonwealth.

-The Bonds are authorized to be issued pursuant to the Act and a resolution of the Authority adopted July 15, 1986, entitled "A Resolution Providing for the Issuance of Commonwealth Mortgage Bonds of the Virginia Housing Development Authority and for the Rights of the Owners Thereof", as amended and supplemented to the date hereof (the "Resolution"); a resolution of the Authority adopted March 27, 2012 entitled "Bond Limitations Resolution" (the "Bond Limitations Resolution"); and the respective Written Determinations of an Authorized Officer of the Authority dated November 29, 2012, and December . . . , 2012, (the "Written Determinations"), which Written Determinations have been executed and delivered in accordance with the Bond Limitations Resolution.
+The Bonds are authorized to be issued pursuant to the Act and a resolution of the Authority adopted March 24, 1999 entitled "A Resolution Providing for the Issuance of Rental Housing Bonds of the Virginia Housing Development Authority and for the Rights of the Owners Thereof", as amended and supplemented to the date hereof (the "Resolution"); a resolution of the Authority adopted October 3, 2012, entitled "Bond Limitations Resolution" (the "Bond Limitations Resolution"); and the Written Determinations of an Authorized Officer of the Authority dated March 12, 2013 (the "Written Determinations") and executed and delivered in accordance with the Bond Limitations Resolution.
 Such Written Determinations, the Bond Limitations Resolution and the Resolution are collectively herein referred to as the "Bond Resolution."
-The Bonds are authorized to be issued pursuant to the Bond Resolution for the purpose of providing funds to carry out the Authority's Program of making Mortgage Loans.
+The Bonds are authorized to be issued pursuant to the Resolution for the purpose of providing funds to carry out the Authority's Program of making Mortgage Loans.
 All capitalized terms used herein and not otherwise defined have the meanings set forth in the Bond Resolution.